 Higher Elevation Campgrounds

-• Mesquite Spring (1,800’; 549 m)
+- Mesquite Spring (1,800’; 549 m)

-• Emigrant (2,100’; 640 m)
+- Emigrant (2,100’; 640 m)

-• Wildrose (4,100’; 1,250 m)
+- Wildrose (4,100’; 1,250 m)

-• Thorndike (7,400’; 2,256 m)
+- Thorndike (7,400’; 2,256 m)

-• Mahogany Flat (8,200’; 2,499 m)
+- Mahogany Flat (8,200’; 2,499 m)

 These campgrounds are open all year except for the two at the highest elevation, Thorndike and Mahogany.
 They are open from March to November.

-Where to eat at Death Valley
+Where to eat in Death Valley

 There are several options to eat in the park.
 If you’re road tripping, I encourage you to bring a cooler with food.
-Food at Death Valley tends to be pricey and spread apart.
+Food in Death Valley tends to be pricey and spread apart.
 Depending on your itinerary, you might have limited opportunities to stop for food during the day.
 Furthermore, most restaurants and general stores have limited hours of operation and take breaks between serving breakfast, lunch, and dinner.
 You will also not find picnic tables in the park outside of campground areas.
-Bring your own camping equipment along with a cooler with food.
+Bring your own camping equipment, along with a cooler with food.

 Your food options in the park are as follows.